Diamondbacks Vs. Giants Prediction, Odds, Pick

 The Arizona Diamondbacks take on the San Francisco Giants.
 Check out our MLB odds series for our Diamondbacks Giants prediction and pick.

-Merrill Kelly goes to the mound for the Diamondbacks, while Jakob Junis gets the start for the Giants.
+Zach Davies gets the call for the Diamondbacks, while Carlos Rodon will go to the rubber for the Giants.

-Merrill Kelly has been terrific for the D-Backs this year.
-He carries a sub-three ERA into this game (2.95), the product of a spectacular month of July in which he posted a 1.31 ERA.
-Kelly hasn’t been quite as good in August, but he has still been solid: He went seven innings and gave up two runs on Aug.
-6 against the Rockies.
-Then he allowed three runs in five innings against the Pirates on Aug.
-11. That’s not a terrible game overall, but compared to what Kelly has been producing, it seems substandard.
-When five innings and three runs feels like the floor for a pitcher, that’s when one knows a pitcher has attained a certain degree of stature and staying power.
+Zach Davies has a 4.11 ERA.
+He started the season poorly.
+On June 3, his ERA for the year was 4.84.
+Then he pitched three strong games to reduce his ERA to 3.78.
+On June 25, he got injured and missed the next five weeks.
+He didn’t pitch in July.
+He returned to the Arizona rotation on Aug.
+1 and made an abbreviated two-inning appearance against the Guardians.
+In his two most recent starts, he pitched 10 innings — five in each start — and gave up a total of three runs.
+Not bad.
+If the D-Backs can get a five-inning, one-run start from Davies in San Francisco, they’ll be very happy.

-Jakob Junis has a 3.78 ERA, which is respectable and not awful, but Junis needs to give the Giants more innings.
-He hasn’t pitched six full innings in a start since June 5.
-That’s the only time in his last eight starts that Junis has gone six innings.
-In August, he has labored.
-Junis has allowed nine earned runs in six innings.
-It’s true that he faced the Dodgers and Padres, two absolutely loaded teams with tons of quality hitters.
-Still, the Giants are a wild card contender, and they definitely expect better from a member of their starting rotation.
-Baseball isn’t charity; Junis has to continuously earn and re-earn his place in the rotation.
+Carlos Rodon has a 2.95 ERA.
+He had two rough starts right out of the All-Star break against the Dodgers and the Diamondbacks, but if anyone was worried about him, he bounced back very impressively in his last three starts: 18 1/3 innings pitched, three runs allowed, no walks, 20 strikeouts.
+He has allowed two solo homers plus one other earned run, and that’s it.
+No one grabbed Rodon at the trade deadline.
+A number of teams could sure use him, but they weren’t willing to pay the price to get him.
+Rodon, with the Giants several games under .500 a week ago, might have felt he was not going to be part of a serious playoff push, but now, with the Giants having won five games in a row, San Francisco is just 4.5 games behind the San Diego Padres for the third and final wild card spot in the National League.
+This is a big game, and Rodon was meant to pitch in these kinds of moments.
+It’s time for him to deliver with his team having a surprisingly better chance at a playoff berth compared to seven days ago, when the outlook was far more bleak.

 Courtesy of FanDuel, here are the Diamondbacks-Giants MLB odds.